Showing posts with label holiday. Show all posts

 Easter Egg-citement with Walt Kelly!

-This centerfold from Dell's Four Color Comics: Easter with Mother Goose #103 (1946) is a splendid example.
+This centerfold from Dell's Four Color Comics: Easter with Mother Goose #103 (1946) is, perhsps the closest some families will have to an actual hunt this year.

 Can you find the bunnies, chicks, and eggs hidden in the art?